cs-sally/doogie_blog/_posts/2025-07-23-s01e26-s2-frankly-mydear.md

 40. Thanks

 41. This really nice room.
 42. This borders on posh.
-I can't believe you picked out and pay for it.
+43. I can't believe you picked it    out and pay for it.

 43. Oh, we should take this for a souvenir !
-Wanda you've been brushing up on your french.
+43. Wanda you've been brushing up on your french.
 What does that mean ?

 44. I think it means we shold get out of here.